mucbuc/dawn_wrapper/lib/dawn/docs/dawn/codegen.md

 Most items and sub-items can include a list of `"tags"`, which, if specified, conditionally includes the item if any of its tags appears in the `enabled_tags` configuration passed to `parse_json`.
 This is used to include and exclude various items for Dawn, Emscripten, or upstream header variants.
 Tags are applied in the "parse_json" step ([rather than later](https://docs.google.com/document/d/1fBniVOxx3-hQbxHMugEPcQsaXaKBZYVO8yG9iXJp-fU/edit?usp=sharing)): this has the benefit of automatically catching when, for a particular tag configuration, an included item references an excluded item.

+When used on enum values, `"tags"` may add an additional prefix to the enum value.
+This is to implement [implementation-specific ranges of enums](https://github.com/webgpu-native/webgpu-headers/issues/214).
+All compat enums are to start at `0x0002_0000`, Emscripten enums are to start at `0x0004_0000`, and all Dawn enums are to start at `0x0005_0000`.
+Use of `"compat"`, `"emscripten"`, or `"dawn"` tags will add these values, respectively.
+So, an enum with value `"3"` but tag `"emscripten"` will actually use value `0x0002_0003`.
+Multi-implementation native enums start at `0x0001_0000`, so this value is added if the `"native"` tag is present and no other value-impacting tag is applied.

 A **record** is a list of **record members**, each of which is a dictionary with the following schema:
  - `"name"` a string
  - `"type"` a string, the name of the base type for this member
  - `"annotation"` a string, default to "value".
 Define the C annotation to apply to the base type.
 Allowed annotations are `"value"` (the default), `"*"`, `"const*"`
  - `"length"` (default to 1 if not set), a string.
 Defines length of the array pointed to for pointer arguments.
 If not set the length is implicitly 1 (so not an array), but otherwise it can be set to the name of another member in the same record that will contain the length of the array (this is heavily used in the `fooCount` `foos` pattern in the API).
-As a special case `"strlen"` can be used for `const char*` record members to denote that the length should be determined with `strlen`.
  - `"optional"` (default to false) a boolean that says whether this member is optional.
 Member records can be optional if they are pointers (otherwise dawn_wire will always try to dereference them), objects (otherwise dawn_wire will always try to encode their ID and crash), or if they have a `"default"` key.
 Optional pointers and objects will always default to `nullptr` (unless `"no_default"` is set to `true`).
  - `"default"` (optional) a number or string.
 If set the record member will use that value as default value.
 Depending on the member's category it can be a number, a string containing a number, or the name of an enum/bitmask value.
    - Dawn implements "trivial defaulting" for enums, similarly to the upstream WebGPU spec's WebIDL: if a zero-valued enum (usually called `Undefined`) is passed in, Dawn applies the default value specified here.
-See `ApplyTrivialFrontendDefaults()` in `api_structs.h` for how this works.
+See `WithTrivialFrontendDefaults()` in `api_structs.h` for how this works.
  - `"wire_is_data_only"` (default to false) a boolean that says whether it is safe to directly return a pointer of this member that is pointing to a piece of memory in the transfer buffer into dawn_wire.
 To prevent TOCTOU attacks, by default in dawn_wire we must ensure every single value returned to dawn_native a copy of what's in the wire, so `"wire_is_data_only"` is set to true only when the member is data-only and don't impact control flow.

 **`"native"`** native types that can be referenced by name in other things.